seanbaxter/circle/comprehension/comprehension.md

 ### c.
 For-expressions

 A streamlined take on the ranged _for-statement_, which may be used from list comprehensions or fold expressions.
-This allows us to bind a declaration to each step in a loop, add an optional filter (with an _if-clause_), and emit elements to the consumer.
+This allows us to bind a declaration to each step in a loop, add an optional filter (with an _if-clause_), and emit elements to the dynamic pack consumer.

 ```
 for-expression:
   for [index-name, ] [ref-qual] [decl-name | [structured-binding] ] : for-initializer [if condition] => body
 ```

 The _for-expression_'s syntax is rather more Pythonic than the syntax for ranged a _for-statement_.
 The parentheses are dropped, because they aren't needed.
 The type-specifier is dropped, and the placeholder type `auto` is assumed.
 An optional _ref-qualifier_ `&` or `&&` binds a reference to the initializer rather than an object type.
 A colon separates the loop declaration from its initializer.
-Following on the initializer's heels is an optional _filter_, introduced with the `if` keyword.
+Following on the initializer's heels is an optional _if-filter_, introduced with the `if` keyword.
 The fat arrow `=>` should be read "then."
 That introduces the body of the _for-expression_.

 The _for-expression_ supports an optional index name.
 This corresponds exactly to the [enumerate](https://docs.python.org/3/library/functions.html#enumerate) function in Python 3.
 It yields the slice index along with the slice result object at each step.